Scuba Dice: Two founding members leave (2007–2010)

 It was around this time that Eoin 'Spud' Murphy left the band due to interpersonal conflict within the band and was replaced by the band's roadie and guitar tech Liam Bryne.
 Shortly after this the band announced that Sean Savage (the band's original drummer) was no longer a member on their Bebo and MySpace pages, which resulted in angry exchanges through each other's blogs.
 This temporarily left the band drummer-less before they recruited Pat Byrne, a member of Mr Lightweight, to play the drums for them on their fourth demo, and the single "Let Go".
 After this the band recruited drummer Daire Nolan.
 The band planned to release "Just Dance", a song from their third demo, as a single through iTunes; while the date had been set, the single was not released.

 In August 2008 the band took part in LA or Busk, a competition open to unsigned Irish bands.
 The competition, ran by Blastspace, consisted of 8 heats, each heat consisting of ten of Ireland's best young bands.
 Scuba Dice went on to finish third in the final.
 A new single, titled "Let Go", was released on 13 February 2009 as a digital download available through DownloadMusic.ie.
-The band organized their first headlining Irish tour in February 2009 to promote "Let Go" with "Under Stars & Gutters".
+The band organized their first headlining Irish tour in February 2009 with 10 shows in 9 days to promote "Let Go" with "Under Stars & Gutters".